bavla/biblio/Eu/README.md

-# Collaboration between European countries
+# Scientific co-authorship between European countries

 Visualizations of time slices of temporal network describing the co-authorship between authors from European countries for the years 2000-2022.